Ryan-PG/voice-labeling-recorder-hands-free/README.md

    - Saved recordings are stored in a `recordings/` folder as `recording_1.wav`, `recording_2.wav`, etc.
    - Press `Delete` after recording to remove the last saved file.

+* After all previous steps, you can run `labeling-csv.py` to create `segments_info.csv` for you texts and voices.

 ## Building the Application

 If you want to build your own executable version of this application, you can use the following command: